top of page

 Mentor since 2023

-Learning about each Members’ career goals and ensuring they are getting the most out of their experience at our site, so they are prepared for their next step in their career as Environmental Professionals.
+Learning about each Corpsmember's career goals and ensuring they are getting the most out of their experience at our site, so they are prepared for the next step in their career as Environmental Professionals.

 • What is a significant impact that WSP Corpsmembers have had on your organization?

-WSP Members contribute to long-term fisheries datasets that are valuable to local communities, the state of California, tribal governments & organizations, neighboring states, and federal government agencies throughout the Klamath Basin.
+WSP Corpsmembers contribute to long-term fisheries datasets which are valuable to local communities, the state of California, tribal governments & organizations, neighboring states, and federal government agencies throughout the Klamath Basin.
 They enhance our ability to maintain these datasets while bringing and sharing enthusiastic energy and diverse perspectives on the work we are doing.

 Crystal Robinson